 07740 877 544 [email protected]

-Ancient stones were transformed into golf course signs.
+Ancient stones were transformed into golf course signs near St Andrews.

 In early April 2021, Stuart Gillett contacted me.

 Stuart is a founder member of Legacy Golf Advisors based in Hampshire.
-He advises the golf industry globally.
-Helping the management and sustainability of golf courses.
+He advises the golf industry globally, by helping the management and sustainability of golf courses.

 Stuart explained there were over thirty large stones which had been selected for planting all over Charleton Golf Course, near St Andrews.
-He asked how to transform the reclaimed stones into signs.
-The stones’ robustness would make them ideal for durable exterior signs.
-In addition, they’d be protected from potential damage of constant lawn mowers.
+He asked how to transform the reclaimed stones into natural exterior signs.

-The stones’ natural beauty would complement the surrounding estate.
-Harmoniously balancing their purpose as signs.
+The stones’ natural beauty would complement the surrounding estate, as well as standing up to constant bashing from lawnmowers.

-Each stone would be placed as tee markers.
-The numerals on the stones would inform golfers of their score for match play.
-Also, several stones would be used for wayfinding signs at pathways.
+Each stone is placed as a tee marker, with numerals informing golfers of their score for match play.
+Several stones are also used for wayfinding signs at pathways.
 These signs would direct golfers to the next tees.

 With an understanding of the project and budget, I began to design and research materials for lettering the stone surfaces.

 The typeface used would be vital for readability, especially at distance.
-Additionally, I selected a style which wouldn’t be too affected with the uneven surface of each golf course sign.
+I selected a style which would still remain readable on the uneven surface of each golf course sign.

-A high tack adhesive stencil was another option proposed.
-The stencil would be an efficient method to layer paint on the surfaces.
-Quickly allowing a base coat of masonry primer before a top coat was applied.
+Another option I proposed was to use high tack vinyl stencils.
+The stencil would be an efficient method to layer paint on rough surfaces.
+Quickly enabling a base coat of masonry primer before a top coat.

 ‘We are really after a very rough and ready look, although we don’t want it to look too amateurish’, said Stuart.

-Back to researching, I looked for a suitable signwriting enamel which would withstand the elements.
+I searched for a suitable signwriting enamel which would withstand the elements.
 In addition, the paint had to flow easily and cover solid – preferably in one coat.

 Equally, the golf course signs had to be legible.
 The porous surfaces would affect the sharpness of the painted edges.
-If the paint were too thin, it would risk seeping into the pores.
+If the paint was too thin, it would risk seeping into the pores.

-I sourced a product from Ronan, an American paint manufacturer.
+I sourced a signwriting paint from Ronan, an American paint manufacturer.
 Keen to try the paint on the surfaces, I arranged to visit the golf course to paint a sample of the signs.

 Sign painting samples

-To demonstrate how the numerals would appear, I painted onto a large red sandstone.
-The paint sucked into the surface rapidly.
+To demonstrate how the numerals would appear, I painted a large red sandstone.
+The paint rapidly sucked into the surface.